 What artistic techniques did Monet use in this painting?

-Monet employed loose brushwork and a vibrant color palette to capture the shimmering effects of light on water and the atmosphere of the scene.
-His technique of applying paint in quick, short strokes helps convey the movement of the boats and the rippling water.
+Monet employed loose brushwork and a vibrant color palette to capture the effects of light on water and the atmosphere of the scene.
+His technique emphasizes the fleeting nature of the moment, a hallmark of Impressionism.

 What is the significance of the location depicted in the painting?